spelunky-fyi/overlunky/docs/script-api.md

 - This doc and the examples are written for a person who already knows [how to program in Lua](http://lua-users.org/wiki/TutorialDirectory).
 - This doc is up to date for the [WHIP build](https://github.com/spelunky-fyi/overlunky/releases/tag/whip).
 If you're using an official release from the past, you might find some things here don't work.
 - You can find changes to and earlier versions of this doc [here](https://github.com/spelunky-fyi/overlunky/commits/main/docs/script-api.md).
+- Click on the names of things to search for examples on how to use that function or variable.
 ## Lua libraries
 The following Lua libraries and their functions are available.
 You can read more about them in the [Lua documentation](https://www.lua.org/manual/5.3/manual.html#6).
 ### `math`